ar-nelson/osmosis-js/README.md

 Action synchronization uses a [Causal Tree][causal-tree] algorithm.
 Actions are sorted by ID, first by Lamport timestamp and then by peer UUID.
-Synchronization involves rolling back to the latest Save Point that is earlier than all new actions, then applying all actions after that point, while inserting new actions in sorted order.
+Synchronization involves rolling back to the latest Save Point that is earlier than all new Actions, then applying all Actions after that point, while inserting new Actions in sorted order.

 If a merged action fails, the failure is added to the `failures` metadata key and the action is skipped, but the remaining actions are applied as usual.

-Osmosis supports three kinds of sync operations:
+Osmosis supports two kinds of sync operations:

+1. **Live Sync:** While an Osmosis instance is connected to one or more peers, newly dispatched Actions are sent to all connected peers as soon as they are dispatched.

+   Peers return their new State Hashes after a Live Sync update is applied.
+If, after a Live Sync, a peer's State Hash differs from the local State Hash, then a Full Sync is performed.

+2. **Full Sync:** When a connection between two peers is opened, or whenever a Live Sync results in an inconsistent state, peers will negotiate a sync session to ensure that their State Hashes match.

+   An Osmosis instance may only perform one Full Sync at a time.
+While a Full Sync is in progress, all other sync requests and dispatched actions will be enqueued until the sync has completed.

+   A Full Sync consists of two steps, performed by both peers:

-1. **Append Sync:** Upon establishing a connection, Peer A looks at every Lamport number in Peer B's State Summary, and sends Peer B a list of every action whose Lamport number is greater than Peer B's latest Lamport number for that action's Peer ID.
+   1. Peer A looks at every Lamport number in Peer B's State Summary, and sends Peer B a list of every Action whose Lamport number is greater than Peer B's latest Lamport number for that Action's Peer ID.

-2. **Rewind Sync:** This is attempted if, after an Append Sync, two peers still have different State Hashes.
-Both peers rewind through their Save Points and send each other their State Hashes until they find a point in their histories that they agree on, then send each other all actions after that point.

-   Specifically, both peers rewind to their latest Save Point, then send each other their new State Hash and latest action ID.
-If one peer is behind the other, it applies actions after that Save Point until it reaches an action ID ≥ the other peer's latest ID.
-This process is repeated until both peers have the same State Hash.

-   If one peer rewinds all the way to its earliest Save Point without ever matching the other's State Hash, the state is considered irreconcilable, and the peers are automatically unpaired.

-3. **Realtime Sync:** While an Osmosis instance is connected to one or more peers, newly dispatched actions are sent to all connected peers as soon as they are dispatched.
+   2. If Peers A and B still do not have the same State Hash, Peer A sends a list of its Save Points to Peer B, and Peer B returns the latest Action ID in its history that matches a Save Point's ID and State Hash.

+      If a shared ID is found, Peer A sends Peer B all of its Actions with an ID later than the shared ID.
+Peer B rewinds its state to the timestamp of the shared ID, then applies all Actions from both A and B that are later than the shared ID.

+      If no shared ID is found, the peers have no history in common.
+This can happen if one peer has garbage-collected too much of its history.
+This is an unrecoverable error, and the peers will unpair automatically.

 ## API